 Fulfilment

 Through your diligence and attention to detail, become the contract authority on the state of the Workforce, in particular the picture of vacancies and candidates in progress, as well as developing a forward view of future demand based on changing requirements from HMCTS, and observable patterns of movement within the existing Operational team

+Advise and manage the mix of workforce across permanent and relief staff including CTSO, ARO, Casual and agency provision.
+Working with the Senior Operational Planning Manager to ensure efficient and effective recruitment and deployment of colleagues and reduction of agency use.

 Manage the pipeline of candidates post-offer, through the Vetting process (escalating delays as appropriate), and subsequently coordinating a start date with the OSM Training & Skills, with the primary objective that the candidate has a positive and frictionless experience through to the completion of their Lighthouse onboarding